PRODUCTSVisit

 Deflection under wind uplift not accounted for.
 If checking for this limit, please refer to serviceability pressures given in the wind pressure tables.

-SharpLine® cladding is not suitable for spring curving applications.
-It is most important that the structure behind the SharpLine® cladding is the one flat pane, so any installation distortions are reduced.
+Stramit’s SharpLine® cladding is not suitable for spring curving applications.
+It is most important that the structure behind the SharpLine® cladding is the one flat plane, so any installation distortions are reduced.

-If longer lengths are required, sheet lengths should be limited to those shown below.
+If longer lengths are required, sheet lengths must be limited to those shown below.

-Stramit tests to Australian Standard AS1562.1 called up in the National Construction Code (2022) to provide wind pressure tables.
+Stramit tests to Australian Standard AS 1562.1:2018 and in accordance with the National Construction Code 2022 provides span load tables.

 The table below shows wind pressure capacity based on the direct pressure (airbox) test method.

-ł Where used on roofs, SharpLine™ cladding direct fix 490, 465 and clip fixed 520, 485 to be fixed to minimum 15mm thick CD Grade plywood base at maximum 450mm spans.
+ł Where used on roofs, SharpLine® cladding direct fix 490, 465 and clip fixed 520, 485 to be fixed to minimum 15mm thick CD Grade plywood base at maximum 450mm spans.

 Design Information close-medium-white